ThePhaseCat/PhaseSMP-Network-Pack/README.md

 # How to run/use

 - Download the PhaseSMP Rail Network Sound Pack as a .zip or as a folder!
 (Clone Project)
+- Extract the .zip, revealing a new folder.
+Opening that should reveal another folder that leads into the actual resource pack!
+(Should be called PhaseSMP-Rail-Network-Pack-VERSION NUMBER HERE)
 - Place in your Minecraft Resource Pack Folder
 - Load it up and enjoy the custom sounds (must use a command block or commands to do)